elephantscale/es-training-new/machine-learning/spark/ML-Spark-Overview.md

      - Makes very modular code

- * This feature is modelled after the Python 'Scikit.Learn' pipeline feature
+ * This feature is modeled after the Python 'Scikit.Learn' pipeline feature

  * Also allows tuning various parameters of the pipeline.'Hyper Tuning'